houndstooth/houndstoothcraft/README.md

 ### cross platform

-This project has been developed on both Mac OS and Window workstations, and all development tools have been put together with supporting this in mind.
+This project has been developed on both Mac OS and Windows workstations, and all development tools have been put together with supporting this in mind.
+On Windows, Git BASH is used to emulate a *NIX environment.

 ## the code itself